19 Fun & Romantic Pasadena Date Ideas

 1. Huntington Library and Gardens

 I’ve already written a lot about Huntington Library and Gardens.
-Suffice it to say, this is one of my top picks for best date destination in all of Los Angeles county.
+Suffice it to say, this is one of my top picks for the best date destination in all of Los Angeles County.
 Not only does it feature amazing themed gardens ranging from tropical rain forest to Australian desert to Japanese and Chinese gardens, but it has an impressive art collection in Huntington’s personal mansion, as well as various exhibits in the museum.
+It’s well worth a drive across LA (heck, we drive here from the West Side).
 I can’t think of a better way to spend an afternoon with someone special!

 2. Old Town Pasadena